Budget Justification Format Standards

 NIH: Modular & Detailed Narrative Constraints

-NIH funding opportunity announcements typically require a modular or detailed budget narrative aligned with specific categorical breakdowns: personnel, fringe benefits, travel, equipment, supplies, and other direct costs.
-Each category demands explicit linkage to project aims, with strict character limits and formatting constraints for modular submissions.
-Mapping these requirements programmatically requires parsing the NIH FOA Schema Mapping to extract categorical rules, validation thresholds, and narrative templates that can be enforced during document generation.
+NIH funding opportunity announcements require either a modular or detailed budget narrative aligned with specific categorical breakdowns: personnel, fringe benefits, travel, equipment, supplies, and other direct costs.
+Each category demands explicit linkage to project aims, with strict character limits for modular submissions (generally 6,000 characters per justification block in the SF424 (R&R) form) and formatting constraints.
+Parsing the NIH FOA Schema Mapping extracts categorical rules, validation thresholds, and narrative templates that can be enforced during document generation.
 Python-based pipelines can leverage this schema to auto-populate justification sections, validate effort percentages against institutional fringe rates, and flag unsupported equipment purchases before submission.

 NSF: Activity-Driven Justification & Cost Allocation